top of page

 Conclusion

 Hormonal acne can be a challenging condition to manage, but understanding its causes and treatment options can help you take control.
 Remember, everyone's skin is unique, and what works for one person may not work for another.
-Therefore, it's important to consult with a dermatologist to find the best treatment plan for you.
+Therefore, it's important to consult with the acne doctor to find the best treatment plan for you.

 This blog post was medically reviewed by Dr Summer Zhang.